MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/schillacelaws.md

 # Schillace Laws of Semantic AI
 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

-## How to think into the future of this decidedly "semantic" AI
+## Consider the future of this decidedly "semantic" AI

 The "Schillace Laws" were formulated after working with a variety of Large Language Model (LLM) AI systems to date.
 Knowing them will accelerate your journey into this exciting space of reimagining the future of software engineering.
 Welcome!